Array of rows overview

 Concatenating arrays of rows

 ARRAY_CONCAT appends the rows of two arrays.
 When combining data from different sources, use DEDUPLICATED ON to keep only one row per key value.
-Rows from the first array take priority.
+Rows from the second array take priority.

 WITH